danielgtaylor/jpeg-archive/README.md

 Some basic photo-related editing options are available, such as removing fisheye lens distortion.

 #### Demo
 Below are two 100% crops of [Nikon's D3x Sample Image 2](http://static.nikonusa.com/D3X_gallery/index.html).
-The left shows the original image from the camera, while the right shows the output of `jpeg-recompress` with the `medium` quality setting, which lowers the file size by **85%**.
-The recompression algorithm chooses a JPEG quality of 80 for a structural similarity (SSIM) of 0.999915.
-By comparison the `veryhigh` quality setting chooses a JPEG quality of 93 and saves 63% of the file size.
+The left shows the original image from the camera, while the others show the output of `jpeg-recompress` with the `medium` quality setting and various comparison methods.
+By default SSIM is used, which lowers the file size by **88%**.
+The recompression algorithm chooses a JPEG quality of 80.
+By comparison the `veryhigh` quality setting chooses a JPEG quality of 93 and saves 70% of the file size.

 ![JPEG recompression comparison](https://cloud.githubusercontent.com/assets/106826/3622098/c4f2cf62-0e27-11e4-8755-857a8e6e8eeb.png)